ChanderG/butler/README.md

 `git clone` this repository.

 ####Setup install
 Just get the `bootstrap.sh` script and run it.
+Installs git, python and gets this repository.